-How to evaluate the pile-up fraction in an EPIC source
+How to evaluate and test pile-up in an EPIC source

-This thread illustrates you how to assess whether an observation is
+This thread illustrates how to assess whether an observation is

 During a single read-out cycle more than one photon is detected in two

 or more adjacent pixels.
 During the read-out, the electronics cannot

 distinguish whether signals in adjacent pixels originate from one or more

 photons, thus two or more photons are erroneously combined to an

 individual event of higher pattern type, e.g. two adjacent individual

 photons are erroneously combined to a double event whose